-Data Cleaning in Excel 101, Part 6: Removing Duplicates
+Data Cleaning in Excel 101, Part 6: How to Remove Duplicates

-In this part of our data cleaning series, we’ll be reviewing how to find and remove duplicate entries in your dataset.
+In this part of our data cleaning series, we’ll help you find and remove duplicate entries in Excel.
 Repeats are a very common data entry mistake or error from a data pull.
 Duplicates in your data can create a variety of unfortunate consequences in administrative duties and analysis.
 Worst of all, they lead to a real misrepresentation of your results.

 This is Part 6 in our Data Cleaning in Excel 101 series.
 Part 1 showed methods of removing blank rows from your data.
 Part 2 focuses on splitting data from one cell to multiple cells.
 Part 3 covers the opposite: combining data from multiple columns into one column.
 In Part 4, we discussed some incredibly useful and time-saving tricks with Excel’s “Flash Fill” function.
 Part 5 covers solutions for when your numbers aren’t acting like numbers.